pro0o/musicMatch/README.md

 sqlite3, a serverless dbms to store datas: https://www.sqlite.org/index.html

-or
-these libraries can be easily installed through vcpkg, a proper library manager: https://github.com/microsoft/vcpkg
+or you can easily install these libraries through vcpkg: https://github.com/microsoft/vcpkg

 this app was built and run in Visual Studio with required c++ extensions and manual integration of above mentioned libraries.